radarlabs/documentation/docs/tutorials/detecting-location-based-fraud.md

 title: Detecting location-based fraud
 ---

-In this tutorial, we show you how to use the Radar [iOS SDK](/sdk) to detect a location-based fraud.
+In this tutorial, we show you how to use the Radar [iOS SDK](/sdk) to detect location-based fraud.
 Location-based fraud in this context includes users who are either using a [proxy server](https://en.wikipedia.org/wiki/Proxy_server) or GPS spoofing (*mocking*) to fake their location in order to gain access to certain app features.

 ## Languages used